 “Despair is contagious, and about half of people who go to prison come back,” Maki said.
 “At a certain point, the prison system just can’t take any more.
 At some point, we’re just going to warehouse prisoners; they’re not going to have access to learn anything.”

-This article appears in the July 25, 2011, edition of National Journal Daily.
+This article appears in the July 25, 2011 edition of NJ Daily.